Santhoshkumarsk10/screenWidth/README.md

 (This step is optional)

-If you want to change the breakpoints as per your need then please create a file in below location and then overwrite the values as per your need.
-It is a very powerful setting that gives full freedom to the developer to customize according to the requirement.
+If you want to customize the breakpoints, you can create your own config file and override the default values.

 ```php
 config/screenWidth.php
 ```
+This is a powerful option that gives developers full control based on their app needs.

 ## Loader